onqtam/headjack/src/possibilities.md

 # What's possible with open data

-Tying data to identity and making it freely available & outside of silos through content-centric addressing enables tons of composability, functionality & innovation.
+Tying data to identity and making it freely available & outside of silos through content-centric addressing enables a lot of composability, functionality & innovation.

 <!-- toc -->